Categories

 News

-Austin City Limits will be taping a performance by Gary Clark Jr on Friday, November 30th, at 8 pm at ACL Live at The Moody Theater (310 W. 2nd Street, Willie Nelson Blvd).
+Austin City Limits will be taping a performance by Emmylou Harris & Rodney Crowell on Friday, June 14th, at 8 pm at ACL Live at The Moody Theater (310 W. 2nd Street, Willie Nelson Blvd).
 We will be giving away a limited number of space available passes to this taping.
-Enter your name and email address on the below form by 9 am Wednesday, November 28.
+Enter your name and email address on the below form by 9 am Wednesday, June 12th.

 Passes are not transferable and cannot be sold.
 Standing may be required.